yard

 Label every variety as you sow.
 A waterproof marker on plastic tags works, or painters tape across the tray edge.
 Once plants leaf out, it is almost impossible to tell a sweet bell plant from a hot cayenne just by looking at the seedlings.

-If you also start herbs like basil seedlings or cool-weather cilantro, keep them in separate trays.
-They prefer cooler soil and slightly different watering than slow-growing peppers.
+If you also start herbs like basil seedlings, keep them in separate trays.
+Cool-weather cilantro prefers cooler soil and slightly different watering than slow-growing peppers.

 menu_book